 This functional baseball bat-shaped beacon is known as the Chirma Hang "Baseball" Lighthouse and it is located in Busan, South Korea.
-It, along along with a sculpture of a ball and a glove, was built to symbolize the importance of baseball to Busan and to commemorate Korea’s first ever gold medal in Olympic baseball at the … More What Else Does Your Light Convey?
+It, along along with a sculpture of a ball and a glove, was built to symbolize the importance of baseball to Busan and to commemorate Korea’s first ever gold medal in Olympic baseball at the … Continue reading What Else Does Your Light Convey?

 Do you have a bucket list?
 I do.
 Of course, it includes visiting what I consider to be some of the most awe-inspiring lighthouses in the world, but it also includes riding on a hot air balloon!
 Hot air ballooning is a worldwide fun and memorable activity for the entire family.
-There are over 20 … More You Lift Me Up!
+There are over 20 … Continue reading You Lift Me Up!

 Pictured above is the Orfordness Lighthouse located on Orford Ness, in Suffolk, England.
 The 98 ft. brick tower was completed in 1792.
 Unfortunately, as with many other lighthouses built close to coastal waters, it slowly succumbed to the encroaching sea.
 Over the years, the shoreline was brought only a few feet from the lighthouse itself. … Continue reading Unstable and Fruitless

 Almost every lighthouse ever built was as a result of having many ships and countless lives lost at sea.
 Their commissioning proved to drastically minimize tragedies by steering seafarers away from danger and guide them safely to shore.
-But there are a couple of stories that seem to contradict the life-saving purpose of these sentinels … More Right Time.
+But there are a couple of stories that seem to contradict the life-saving purpose of these sentinels … Continue reading Right Time.
 Wrong Place.